US airline passengers aren't happy. Here's why - KTVZ

 The study finds overall US airline passenger satisfaction at 798 out of 1,000, down over 20 points from last year’s report.

-Still, certain airlines have come out on top in the survey.
+Still, certain airlines have come out on top in the report.
 Economy passengers rated Southwest Airlines highest with 849 points, while JetBlue triumphed in premium economy (851 points) and first/business (878 points).

 Michael Taylor, travel intelligence lead at J.D.
 Power, said the overall decline in US passenger satisfaction isn’t “bad news,” suggesting airlines could learn from the results to improve their offerings.